Predicates

 List of non-terminal indicators.

-To the best of my knowledge, the use of non-negative integers to specify closures has first introduced on Quintus Prolog for providing information for predicate cross-reference tools.
+To the best of my knowledge, the use of non-negative integers to specify closures was first introduced on Quintus Prolog for providing information for predicate cross-reference tools.

 Note that Logtalk meta-predicate semantics are different from Prolog meta-predicate semantics (assuming a predicate-based module system as common):

-Logtalk is not based on a predicate prefixing mechanism and thus the meta-predicate directive is required for any predicate with meta-arguments (including when simply passing the meta-arguments to a call to another meta-predicate).
-This is usually not required in Prolog systems due to the module-prefixing of meta-arguments.
+Logtalk is not based on a predicate prefixing mechanism.
+Therefore, the meta-predicate directive is required for any predicate with meta-arguments (including when simply passing the meta-arguments to a call to another meta-predicate).
+This is usually not required in Prolog systems due to the module prefixing of meta-arguments.

 Logtalk protects from common scenarios where specially crafted meta-predicate definitions are used to break object (and category) encapsulation by changing the meta-arguments passed by client code or trying to subvert the implicit calling context to call client predicates other than the predicates passed as meta-arguments.